Integrating Brain-Computer Interface and Neuromorphic Computing for Human Digital Twins: Introduction

-Given these pivotal challenges identified in the development of HDTs, this work aims to answer several key research questions essential for advancing the field: \begin{enumerate} \item[ {\bf{Q1)}}] How to accurately capture human activities data for constructing a HDT that dynamically adapts to users' psychological and physiological changes, while reducing reliance on heterogeneous devices, thereby improving both the QoS for MSPs and the QoE for users? \item[ {\bf{Q2)}}] Given the need for continuous updating of HDT to adapt to real-time changes of user, what strategies can be developed to reduce the energy consumption involved in these data-intensive operations? \item [ {\bf{Q3)}}] Given the sensitivity of the individual data involved, how can security measures be enhanced during the continuous updates of HDT to protect against data breaches and efficiently manage vast volumes of sensitive data? \end{enumerate} To address these challenges, we revisit current HDT frameworks from the perspective of human-centric Metaverse requirements.
+\item [ {\bf{Q3)}}] Given the sensitivity of the individual data involved, how can security measures be enhanced during the continuous updates of HDT to protect against data breaches and efficiently manage vast volumes of sensitive data? \end{enumerate} To address these challenges, we revisit current HDT frameworks from the perspective of human-centric Metaverse requirements.
 We then introduce a novel HDT framework and data processing method driven by biologically inspired (Bio-inspired) technologies.
-Our contributions are summarized as follows: \begin{itemize} \item We introduce a novel Bio-inspired HDT (Bio-HDT) framework that utilizes Brain-Computer Interface (BCI) sensor technology to collect human brain signals as the primary data source for constructing HDTs.
-This framework harnesses brain signals to capture real-time behavioral, psychological, physiological, and observational information of individuals, thereby providing richer data and a holistic view for constructing immersive and personalized HDTs.
+Our contributions are summarized as follows: \begin{itemize} \item We introduce a novel Bio-inspired HDT (Bio-HDT) framework that utilizes Brain-Computer Interface (BCI) technology to collect electroencephalography (EEG) signals from human brain as the primary data source for constructing HDTs.
+This framework harnesses EEG signals to capture real-time behavioral, psychological, physiological, and observational information of individuals, thereby providing richer data and a holistic view for constructing immersive and personalized HDTs.
 This approach not only enhances the precision and fidelity of the HDTs but also significantly reduces the reliance on heterogeneous IoT devices, simplifying both data collection and processing.
-Consequently, it ensures high QoS provided by MSPs and QoE perceived by users (\textbf{For Q1}). \item We propose a Bio-inspired neuromorphic computing learning model based on the Spiking Neural Networks (SNNs) for efficiently processing extracted brain signals.
+Consequently, it ensures high QoS provided by MSPs and QoE perceived by users (\textbf{For Q1}). \item We propose a Bio-inspired neuromorphic computing learning model based on the Spiking Neural Networks (SNNs) for efficiently processing extracted EEG signals.
 Unlike traditional Artificial Neural Networks (ANNs) that process information continuously and require constant computational activity, SNNs utilize discrete, brain-like spikes to transmit information between neurons.
 This method more accurately reflects the natural communication processes of brain neurons, thereby enhancing data processing efficiency and reducing the energy consumption specifically involved in the real-time updating of HDTs (\textbf{For Q2}). \item We introduce an SNN-driven FL model that reduces raw data transmission to address privacy challenge (\textbf{For Q3}).
 Additionally, we conduct a case study to validate the performance of our proposed Bio-HDT framework and bio-inspired learning model. \end{itemize} \textit{To the best of our knowledge, this is the first work to explore the potential of Bio-inspired technologies in tackling the challenges faced by HDTs and the broader human-centric Metaverse.}